DON’T MISS

 Parental allowance (Elterngeld)

-Parental allowance is also available to both parents to support them during the first months of their child’s life.
+The parental allowance is also available to both parents to support them during the first months of their child’s life.
 The benefit offsets loss of earnings and enables both mother and father to rest with their new baby.

 Sickness benefit (Krankengeld)

 Anyone who contributes to a statutory health insurance scheme automatically qualifies for sickness benefit.
-If you are unable to work due to illness, you will be covered by for up to 78 weeks, either your employer or your health insurance provider.
+If you are unable to work due to illness, you will be covered by for up to 78 weeks, either by your employer or your health insurance provider.

 Child sickness benefit (Kinderkrankengeld)